 Each How2Recycle label tells you:

-- How to prep material for recycling
+- How to prep the materials for recycling

 - If any additional steps are required before you recycle an item